colinhemphill/nextjs-resume/README.md

   - 19 accent color palettes out-of-the-box
   - 6 neutral color palettes out-of-the-box
   - Automatic light and dark modes for each palette
-  - Tailwind styling for making it your own
-  - Create custom color palettes
+  - Tailwind classes to modify app and generated images
 - Dynamic OG share images in light or dark mode

 ## Technology